GSAPP-CDP/Smorgasbord/src/content/modules/13-arch-drawing/13-3_rendering.md

 ![zaha stadium](images/13-3/zaha-stadium.jpg#img-full)
 *Zaha Hadid Architects, Xi'An International Football Centre, 2020.*

-A **rendering** is an image of an intended to communicate the experience or visual impression of an architectural design.
+A **rendering** communicates the experience or visual impression of an architectural design.
 They're typically in perspective, and emphasize materiality, lighting, narrative, and atmosphere.

 In the past, of course, rendering was done by hand, using analog techniques of drawing and painting.
 But before the twentieth century, images we would today recognize as architectural renderings were quite rare.
 Architects usually produced plans and sections, even when they were concerned with color, material and light.

 ![labroustre section](images/13-3/labrouste-section.jpg#img-full)
 *A rendered section.
 Henri Labrouste, Bibliothèque Sainte-Geneviève, 1838.*

-An architect was more likely to paint a life-like scene attempting to reconstruct a great scructure from the ruins of Greece or Rome than on original design, though occasionally this romantic sensibility can be found projected onto proposed structures as well.
+An architect was more likely to paint a life-like scene attempting to reconstruct a great scructure from the ruins of Greece or Rome than an original design, though occasionally this romantic sensibility can be found projected onto proposed structures as well.

 ![john soane bank of england](images/13-3/soane-bank.jpg#img-full) *John Soane, Bank of England, 1830.
 The proposal is rendered as if it was already a ruin, creating a Romantic association with classical civilization while also cleverly revealing the interior layout.*